-If the Trigger Type field of the soliciting Trigger frame is Basic Trigger and the STA does not have [7816]a frame of the required type, the STA shall either not transmit a response or transmit one or more QoS Null frames.
+If the Trigger Type field of the soliciting Trigger frame is Basic Trigger and the STA does not have [7816]a frame to transmit, of the required type, the STA shall either not transmit a response or transmit one zero or more QoS Null frames.

 A STA that is an intended receiver of a Trigger frame that is not a Basic Trigger frame shall construct the A-MPDU carried in the HE trigger-based PPDU as defined in 9-428 (A-MPDU contents MPDUs in the control response context).
 A STA that is an intended receiver of a Basic Trigger frame may include MPDUs with any TID in the HE trigger-based PPDU sent in response to a Trigger frame subject the rules of 27.10.4 (A-MPDU with multiple TIDs).